 We expect to announce shortlisted Fellows before Christmas and for the final assessments and pairings (of sponsor and Fellows) to take place in January 2018.

 Call for Darzi Fellows

-Applications for Darzi Fellows are now closed!
+Applications for Darzi Fellows have also closed.

 This programme is a partnership involving Health Education England Kent Surrey Sussex Academic Health Science Network the Kent Surrey Sussex Leadership Collaborative and London South Bank University.